 The parties agree that during the course of discovery it may be necessary to disclose certain confidential information relating to the subject matter of this action.
 They agree that certain categories of such information should be treated as confidential, protected from disclosure outside this litigation, and used only for purposes of prosecuting or defending this action and any appeals.
-The parties jointly request entry of this proposed Protective Order to limit the disclosure, dissemination, and use of certain identified categories of confidential information.
+Defendant also desires to depose in-house counsel for Plaintiff, and a Protective Order is required to limit the scope of such discovery to factual matters and not privileged information.
+As a result, the parties jointly request entry of this proposed Protective Order to limit the disclosure, dissemination, and use of certain identified categories of confidential information.